List of awards and nominations received by Missy Elliott

-Missy Elliott is an American rapper, singer, and record producer.
+Missy Elliott is an American rapper.
 Her debut album Supa Dupa Fly was released on July 15, 1997, in the United States under her own label The Goldmind Inc. signed under Elektra Records.
 Her second album Da Real World was then released on June 22, 1999, followed by her third album Miss E...
 So Addictive, released on May 15, 2001.
 Under Construction was the fourth album released by Elliott, which was released on November 12, 2002, followed by her fifth album This Is Not a Test! that saw a release on November 25, 2003, and The Cookbook, Elliott's latest album to date, which was released on July 4, 2005.